1956–57 Kansas Jayhawks men's basketball team: Season summary

 Dick Harp was named the head coach of the Jayhawks before the 1956–57 season.
 The previous coach, Phog Allen, had been forced to leave the program due to an enforced retirement age in place at the school.
 The 1956–57 Jayhawks featured future National Basketball Association center Wilt Chamberlain, in his first season with the varsity program.
 Expectations for the team were high entering the season; Allen said of the Jayhawks' new player that "Anybody could win the national championship with Wilt Chamberlain and four cheerleaders."
 Chamberlain averaged 29.6 points and 18.8 rebounds per game over the course of the season.
 In Kansas' opening game against Northwestern, he scored 52 points and compiled 31 rebounds in an 87–69 win.
 The Jayhawks won their next five games by at least 10 points each, and began the season with 12 consecutive victories.
 Following that streak, Iowa State defeated Kansas 39–37.
 Kansas lost one other game in the regular season, on February 20, 1957, against Oklahoma by a score of 56–54.
 The Jayhawks wrapped up the Big Seven title, and an NCAA Tournament berth, with a 64–57 win over Kansas State on March 7.
 They ended the regular season with a record of 20–2, and a Big Seven record of 11–1.

 In the first round of the NCAA tournament, Kansas faced SMU and was forced into an overtime period.
 Behind 36 points by Chamberlain, the Jayhawks won 73–65 to advance to the regional finals.
 There, the Jayhawks defeated Oklahoma City 81–61 to reach the Final Four.
-Chamberlain posted 30 points in the contest, adding 15 rebounds.
+Chamberlain scored 30 points in the game, adding 15 rebounds.
 The two-time defending NCAA Tournament champions, San Francisco, faced Kansas in the Final Four's host site, Kansas City.
 With a field goal percentage of almost 60 percent, the Jayhawks posted an 80–56 win to advance to the championship game against undefeated North Carolina, the number one-ranked team in the country.
 The Tar Heels defeated the Jayhawks 54–53 in triple overtime; North Carolina's Joe Quigg made the tying and go-ahead free throws in the final seconds.